-CAS DataLoggers recently supplied the control solution for a university physics department conducting research using a scanning electron beam microscope (SEM).
+CAS DataLoggers supplied the control solution for a university physics department conducting research using a scanning electron microscope (SEM).
 SEMs generate extremely high-resolution (on the nanometer level) images by focusing a narrow electron beam to scan the sample.
 Part of the beam is absorbed by the material being scanned, but about 10-20% of the electrons are reflected off the surface.
 These electrons produce signals (often secondary electrons) which reveal the sample’s surface topography and composition, resulting in amazingly detailed images.
-In these demanding applications users need high-speed control to achieve the tight precision required for reflecting the beam.
+In these demanding applications, users need high-speed control to achieve the tight precision required for acquiring the reflecting beam.

-In this experiment the sample is fixed and the beam is moved by two magnetic coils, those being an X and a Y coil.
-Motion is achieved via piezoelectric actuators at high precision and accuracy.
+In this experiment, the sample is fixed and the beam is moved by two magnetic coils, those being an X and a Y coil.
+Motion is achieved via piezoelectric actuators with high precision and accuracy.
 The resultant data is in the form of a 2D grid of data points.
-Users supply a varying current to the microscope’s focus coil to make the electron beam go deeper or higher: the ADWin-Gold II system controls the beam’s movement using its own tightly-coupled Analog Outputs 1 and 2.
-The ADwin-Gold-II also features 16 analog inputs, 2 analog outputs, and 2 14-bit ADCs.
-ADwin can easily achieve 10-20ms precision or even 50ms as needed.
-Feedback is output in the form of an analog value, i.e. control and data acquisition are simultaneously accomplished here.
+Users supply a varying current to the scanning electron microscope’s focus coil to make the electron beam go deeper or higher: the ADWin-Gold II system controls the beam’s movement using its own tightly-coupled Analog Outputs 1 and 2.
+The ADwin-Gold-II also features 16 analog inputs, 2-8 analog outputs, and 2 16-bit and 2 14-bit ADCs.
+ADwin can easily achieve sample intervals of 10-20ms precision or even 50ms as needed.
+Feedback is output in the form of an analog value, i.e. control and data acquisition is simultaneously accomplished here.

-ADwin’s unique TiCo co-processor is a local processor with a real-time operating system that runs independently from the Windows CPU.
-With the standard auxiliary processor TiCo meets the highest timing requirements.
-The independent, programmable DSP can also have its own bus to access all I/Os and interfaces.
+ADwin’s unique Real-Time processor is a local processor with a real-time operating system that runs independently from the Windows CPU.
+With the auxiliary TiCo processor, more complex timing routines can be coded in the hardware to meet the highest timing requirements.
 TiCo is self-sufficient and produces extremely precise signal patterns.

 ADwin’s customizable design offers a variety of communications options including interfaces for Ethernet, USB, CAN-bus and more.
 Here the department selected the Adwin-Gold-ENET version with Ethernet interface (10/100 MBit/s) and BNC sockets for analog signals.
 In this way the ADwin measures the data and also sends it online for in-depth analysis.